Kate Silverton: Personal life

-Kate married Mike Heron in 2010.
+Silverton married Mike Heron, a former Royal Marine, on 18 December 2010.
 On 5 November 2011, Silverton gave birth to a baby girl.
 Her baby daughter was eventually conceived naturally, after four unsuccessful cycles of IVF.
 After losing an ovary during an operation to remove a cyst at the age of 29, Silverton had been told that she was unlikely to get pregnant naturally.

-On 25 January 2014, at the age of 43, Silverton announced that she was pregnant with her second child.
+After suffering two miscarriages, Silverton announced on 25 January 2014, at the age of 43, that she was pregnant with her second child.
 She used her Twitter account to break the news, stating: "Mike and I are very happy to share that Clemency is set to become a big sister this summer."
 Their second child, a son, was born on 26 June 2014.